KDE/documentation-develop-kde-org/content/hig/icons/localization/index.md

 {{</ compare >}}

 Navigational icons are the most important icons in your interface when localizing, as they communicate the basic structure of your user interface.
-If an arrow is pointing in the same direction that people read, people usually interpret it as "fowards."
+If an arrow is pointing in the same direction that people read, people usually interpret it as "forwards."
 If it points the opposite direction, people usually interpret it as "backwards."

 {{< compare >}}